-The depth of field in an image is crucial to how it looks, and so controlling the depth of field when shooting is crucial in photography.
-Especially so in nature photography, where technical excellence is expected since there is usually time to thoughtfully set up one's camera controls.
+The depth of field in an image is crucial in photography.
+Especially so in nature photography, where technical excellence is expected, since there is usually time to thoughtfully set up one’s camera controls.

 In this Photo Tip I’ll explain how to dial in the exact amount of depth of field that you want, but first let me make sure you understand what depth of field is.
 Depth of field is the distance from the nearest to the farthest point in the image that is in acceptably sharp focus.
 I say “acceptably sharp” because, technically, only things at the exact distance to which you focused are at their sharpest.
 Objects closer to the camera and farther from the camera than the focused-at distance are somewhat out of focus and fuzzy.
 The degree of fuzziness gets worse the farther the object is from the focus distance.
 Eventually, this fuzziness gets objectionable, and one declares this point to be the limit of the depth of field.

 This degradation of sharpness with distance from the point of best focus happens slowly when the lens aperture is stopped way down to a small hole, and happens in a hurry when the aperture is wide open.
 Thus aperture controls the depth of field: depth of field is small with wide apertures and large with small apertures.
 This point is one of the most vital in all of photography and bears repeating: aperture controls depth of field.

 (Some people get confused by the f-stop labels for aperture: large f-numbers corresponding to small apertures and vice versa seems counter-intuitive to them.
 For them, I suggest remembering that small f-numbers correspond to small depth of field, and vice versa.
 Maybe this will be more memorable.)